aorella1/RoverSystem/scratch/CPP/camerafeed/README.txt

    indicate how many packets are needed for that frame.
 For any camera packets which are not the first of a frame, their section indices will be used to place their data appropriately into their frame's buffer on the receiving side.

-3. For any given frame, all packets carrying sections of that frame must carry CAMERA_PACKET_DATA_MAX_SIZE bytes of frame data, except the last packet.
+3. For any given frame, all packets carrying sections of that frame must carry CAMERA_PACKET_FRAME_DATA_MAX_SIZE bytes of frame data, except the last packet.
 This is to ensure section placement in receiving side buffers.

 Sending Camera Packets